sea-bass/advent-of-code-2022/NOTES.md

 Simply had to update the function signature to change the initial/goal positions as well as return the final blizzard state for the start of the next round.

 One more to go -- home stretch!

+## Day 25
+In concept, this last problem was meant to be easy, in that it required converting some weird base + offset numbers to decimal, adding them up, and then converting back to that other encoding.
+However, I got stuck in the re-encoding at the end and was taking on a much more complex approach than was necessary.
+Should have started by searching the Internet.

+Anyways... **Advent of Code 2022 is officially completed!**

+I certainly feel much more comfortable with Rust, in that I had never used it at all before this challenge.
+There's still much more to know, but this has formed a good basis and I look forward to using it for personal work in the future.